NVIDIA/mlperf-common/README.md

 ### Verify mounts
-`verify-mounts.sh` checks if given directory is consistent with decription generated with get-mount-info.sh and takes one argument:
+`verify-mounts.sh` checks if a given directory is consistent with a description generated with get-mount-info.sh and takes one argument:
 1. `paths_to_verify` that contains paths separated by spaces.

 Example of use: